-- For details about the user name and password, consult your administrator. - "-" indicates standard output.
+- Leave the user name and password blank, and then press the [RETURN] ([ENTER]) key. - "-" indicates standard output.
 Display will be displayed on screen if standard output has not been specified.

 Copying Information to a File

 Use the rcp or ftp command to copy information about specified parameters to a file.